keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Renata is dead though :(
 - Damian drops the anchor on one of the pirate ships
 - Makara gets rizzed by up a wild magic surge
+- Makara is fucking invincible
+- the pirates are slowly starting to run away
+- we learn that the gays are evil
 -